Camora0/Wasteland-Reborn/README.md

 To turn off Steam automatically updating the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.

-**This game does use a Stock Folder, so it should be fine in the event of an update, but it is still best practice to turn it off.**
+**This game does use a Stock Game Folder, so it should be fine in the event of an update, but it is still best practice to turn it off.**

 #### Cleaning Fallout 4